-With Welcome, you can also pre-book some essentials for your stay in Paris, like sim cards or hot spots.
+With Welcome Paris Airport transfers, you can also pre-book some essentials for your stay in Paris, like sim cards or hot spots.
 Your Welcomer will deliver you these essentials at the airport, so you are all set since you land in Paris!

 2. Shared Paris Airport Transfers

 Shared Paris airport transfers, with a maximum of 8 people per transfer, are convenient for getting from CDG to Paris, especially if you are traveling alone.
 Perhaps you will have to wait a bit for other travelers to arrive, but cars are arranged to transport passengers with similar arrival times.

 Shared transfers mean a comfortable door-to-door service for not much more than a train + metro ticket price.

 3. Taxi from Charles de Gaulle to Paris

-Taxis are another comfortable option for getting from Charles de Gaulle airport to Paris.
+Taxis are another comfortable option for getting from Charles de Gaulle to Paris.
 Official Taxis are waiting outside the Airport Terminals and have light-up signs, a license plate outside the vehicle, and a taximeter inside the vehicle.
 If somebody comes to you inside the airport proposing a taxi, ignore him.